Roman Zabzaliuk: Political career

+During the 2006 Ukrainian parliamentary election, he was elected to the Verkhovna Rada from the Bloc of Yulia Tymoshenko.
+He resigned his mandate on 12 June 2007 during the political crisis at the time, and then ran again in the snap 2007 Ukrainian parliamentary election, and was re-elected.
 On December 23, 2011, Zabzaliuk left the BYT-Batkivshchyna faction, and on January 10, 2012, he joined the Reforms for the Future parliamentary group.
 However, on February 8, he claimed that his transfer was formal and that he had received $450,000 from Ihor Rybakov for it.
-He released audio recordings in which voices similar to Zabzaliuk and Rybakov are heard."
+He released audio recordings in which voices similar to Zabzaliuk and Rybakov are heard, and he called for a parliamentary investigative commission on bribery to be held.
+After returning to Batkivshchyna, he was re-elected for a last time in 2012, and he became Deputy Chair of the Committee on National Security and Defense.